 A NACHA file makes it possible for you to give vendors electronic payments without having to write checks or use debit cards.
 Via its payroll subscription service for your workers, QuickBooks makes the use of direct deposits.

-Nacha is a file format in QuickBooks which works or the previous data that has been processed in quick books which means the old company files in QuickBooks has the nacha file which provides the extension to the data by keeping the files and folders in the excel format so that whenever the data usage for these old files is needed the excel file report generates and the file are created again in other format so that the data is understandable to the user.
+Nacha is a file format in QuickBooks that works or the previous data that has been processed in quick books which means the old company files in QuickBooks has the nacha file which provides the extension to the data by keeping the files and folders in the excel format so that whenever the data usage for these old files is needed the excel file report generates and the file is created again in other formats so that the data is understandable to the user.

 When a vendor sends the statement of expenses these nacha files are created to keep the track of all the processes and files to keep them safe and secure in order to access them whenever needed.

 Way of Creating A Nacha file withing Quickbooks

 - These files keep the data lost which then are reloaded to retrieve data.